We’ve been asked to write a quick and helpful guide for finding a reliable locksmith in the UK

-- Police Recommended / Approved – There is no such approval scheme in the UK… any claim is false, and a very misleading lie.
-The police are also not allowed to recommend any tradesmen, it’s in the code of practise.
-Avoid anyone attempting to suggest this!
+- Police Approved – There is no such scheme in the UK… any claim is false, and a very misleading lie.
+Avoid!

-- DBS (Previously CRB) Checked – Although not always a lie, 99% of companies advertising this aren’t checked, so ask them to prove it and you’ll soon see how trustworthy they are.
+- CRB / DBS Checked – Although not always a lie, most locksmiths aren’t CRB checked (or what is now actually DBS), so ask them to prove it and you’ll soon see how trustworthy they are

 - No Call Out Charges / Fees – Every locksmith needs paying for their work, regardless of what they call it, there is a charge.
 If they’re trying to mislead you into thinking it’s free, they’re probably worth giving a miss.

 - Super Cheap Prices – You get what you pay for.
 If you wanted a new door, then I’m sure you’re ok with the hammer and crowbar approach.
 Take a look at some of the wonderful work on the Master Locksmiths Association rogue traders gallery here, I’m sure their charges were very completive; until you take into account the new locks, door and frame in some instances.
 Get a few quotes, compare the prices so you don’t go with the cheapest.